Called and Commissioned

-Prayer Suggestion: God, please help me to know who speaks for You and who does not.
+Prayer Suggestion: God, please help me to fulfill the mission You have for me.

 Devotional brought to you by God's Word For Today.